pokergeist/Arduino-libs/EMA/README.md

                                 //   simple averaging initialization phase bool in_ema_mode(void);         // true if simple averaging initialization is done

-int getPeriods(void)			// get the number of EMA periods
+int getPeriods(void);		// get the number of EMA periods

-int setPeriods(int n_periods)	// set the number of periods to be used in future EMA
+int setPeriods(int n_periods);	// set the number of periods to be used in future EMA
 				//   calculations.
 Returns the previous n_periods value.
 ```

 ### Run-time Construction